 I shared on Instagram a while back that I was on a mission to overhaul my undies drawer, and asked for your favorite brands and styles (non-thong, since my butt doesn’t have the patience for those anymore!).
 Out of nearly a thousand recommendations, I rounded up the top most recommended ones and wanted to share my thoughts after trying each one out!

 Bottom line: light, hip-hugging boy briefs with a ton of stretch

 These were a top reader favorite, and are comfy for all day wear without wedgies for me.
 The fabric is super stretchy and very lightweight, almost reminiscent of nylon stockings.
 These arrive looking tiny but easily stretch to hug your figure and curves.
 XS in these fit me well, and they also offer XXS!
 These were not the winners for my body because the waist rolls down a bit on my post-baby belly and the material is a little more snag prone than the others here, but worth a try if you like boy briefs.

 Bottom line: My personal favorites of the bunch!
 Barely-there feel with reinforced waistband and leg holes that stay put.
 Save with the 3-pack.

 Super lightweight seamless feel (lighter than the laser cut options below), and truly no visible panty lines for me.
 The reinforcement strips of fabric along the waistband and legs are key for keeping those areas flat against my skin, compared to laser cut which sometimes rolls or flips.
-I got the high waist (hits at my belly button) and will be ordering hipster next!
+I’ve tried both the high waist (hits at my belly button) and the hipster styles, while both while both are great I think the hipster is most universally flattering!
 As a heads up on sizing, most of the negative reviews found the “one size” to fit on the smaller side.